rotki/rotki/docs/usage_guide.rst

 Keep in mind that any accounts that where created in the previous directory will not be accessible anymore and you will have to manually move them to the new location.

+In the advanced section of the backend settings you can also modify the following settings:

+- **Logging from other modules**: If enabled then logging will also include log entries from other dependent libraries and not only rotki.
+It is disabled by default.
+- **Main Loop sleep**: This is the amount of seconds that the main loop of rotki sleeps for.
+It is set to 20 seconds by default.
+- **Max log size**: This is the maximum size in megabytes all logs of a single run can have
+- **Max num of log files**: This is the maximum number of backup (rotated) logs a single run can have.

 Importing data
 *******************